-Before you cast aside my opinion as biased, since I’m a personal trainer myself, let me give you the observations of a well-reputed organisation from the field.
-According to the International Health and Fitness Association, approximately, about 75% of gym goers do not get the results they expect.
-Among the 25% who do get the results they want, almost 90% have a personal trainer guiding them.
-My guess is that you too want the results you’re looking for, right?
+Before you cast aside my opinion as biased, since I’m a personal trainer myself.
+Let me give you the observations of a well-reputed organisation from the field.
+According to the International Health and Fitness Association:

-It is a personal trainers job too, first set realistic goals for you, and then, see to it that you reach them.
+It is a personal trainers job to set realistic goals and see to it that you reach them.
 This is done by understanding your body’s current state, and from that, figuring out what it needs.
 This helps in creating a customised workout routine that is tailored to give you the best result possible.

 That does not mean, however, that all personal trainers are equally good.
-There are definitely quite a few bad ones out there, one who aims to rip off some additional money from you.
+There are definitely quite a few bad ones out there, as I mentioned earlier.
 My article on 7 red flags of a bad personal trainer is meant to highlight just that.
 That is why it is important that you yourself know how to spot a good personal trainer and what to expect from him or her.

 If you’re unsure about whether you need a personal trainer, let’s first go through a quick checklist that will help make the decision easier.

 - You’re new to the gym and are unsure about where to start or how to use the equipment correctly

 - You’re losing enthusiasm repeating the same workout routine